Stability Verification of Neural Network Controllers using Mixed-Integer Programming

 for some weight matrix $W_i \in \mathbb{R}^{n_i \times n_{i-1}}$ and bias vector $b_i \in \mathbb{R}^{n_i}$, $i=1,\dots,\ell$, and where $n_0=n$ is the input dimension and $n_\ell=m$ is the output dimension of the NN.

-To prove that $\psi$ is MILP representable, we use the piecewise linearity of the ReLU activation functions to represent them via linear constraints and binary decision variables indicating which piece is active \cite{bunel2018, tjeng2019}.
+To prove that $\psi$ is MILP-representable, we use the piecewise linearity of the ReLU activation functions to represent them via linear constraints and binary decision variables indicating which piece is active \cite{bunel2018, tjeng2019}.